 Black pepper is one of the most commonly used spices.
 It’s made by grinding peppercorns, which are dried berries from the vine Piper nigrum.
 Black pepper is more than just an ideal kitchen flavor.
 It has been deemed the “king of spices” and used in ancient Ayurvedic medicine for thousands of years due to its high concentration of potent, beneficial plant compounds.
 It also contains something that may be beneficial to your health - a nutrient called piperine.
 Also know as bioperine.
-Below are several science-backed benefits.

 Free radicals are unstable molecules that can damage your cells.
 Some free radicals are created naturally — such as when you exercise and digest food.
 However, excessive free radicals can be formed with exposure to things like pollution and cigarette smoke.
 Excess free radical damage has been linked to inflammation, premature aging, and certain cancers.
 Test-tube and rodent studies have observed that ground black pepper and piperine supplements may reduce free radical damage.